Erebus-Inc/EGen-01/README.md

 ![Static Badge](https://img.shields.io/badge/The%20Underworld%20server-%20?style=for-the-badge&logo=discord&logoColor=%23faf9f8&logoSize=auto&color=%235865F2&link=https%3A%2F%2Fgithub.com%2FErebusTN)

 ## Note
-this is my first project and my first time using this technology if you want to help me to improve this i will thank you.
+This is my first project and my first experience working with this technology.
+I'm excited to learn and grow as a developer, and any feedback or contributions to help improve this project are greatly appreciated.

+Thank you in advance for your support and guidance!
 </div>